Fairchild C-26 Metroliner

-The Fairchild C-26 "Metroliner" is the designation for the Fairchild Swearingen Metroliner series twin turboprop aircraft in the service of the United States military.
+The Fairchild C-26 "Metroliner" is the Fairchild Swearingen Metroliner series twin turboprop aircraft in the service of the United States military.
 It was not officially named by the US Armed Forces, but is unofficially known by the same name as its civilian counterpart.
 The C-26A is the military version of the Model SA227-AC Metro III; the C-26B is the military version of the Model SA227-BC Metro III and Model SA227-DC Metro 23; and UC-26C is the military designation for the Model SA227-AT Merlin IVC.
 The C-26D provides rapid-response transportation for supplies and personnel to remote airfields.

 Design and development

 The United States Air Force bought eleven C-26A aircraft based on the SA227-AC, two of these being supplied to the Venezuelan Air Force.
 The first three C-26Bs were procured later in the 1980s, two for the US Army and one for the USAF.
 These three had been built as SA227-BC models.
 Later C-26Bs were the military equivalent of the Metro 23 and the USAF took delivery of 37 examples.
 Some of these were transferred to the Peruvian Air Force and the US Army, while six were transferred to the US Navy as C-26Ds.
 The US Army also took a second-hand Merlin IVC and operated it as the solitary UC-26C.